CREATING A MOTOR MUSEUM

 My first feeling was that searching for a site with such characteristics, was as if looking for something almost impossible, since all large plots in central Athens, are committed by public authorities.
 Therefore, I focused on gathering many small neighboring plots at the beginning of Plaka area, between the two most commercial streets of Andrianou and Pandrosou.
 Delays in licensing, led me to turn my search for site, to the area between the National Archaeological Museum and the Subway station “Victoria”.
 The process of land concentration began in 1999 and lasted a decade; it was completed, with the obtainment of parts of neighboring buildings, during the construction face.

-With a present total built surface of 30,000 m2, 50% of which being parking spaces, supporting areas; the main aisle exceeds 5,000 square meters and apart from the exhibition space for 111 vehicles, it includes an auditorium with modern showroom at the foyer, simulators and special education program for children in road safety and for young people in racing driving, café and memorabilia store.
+With a present total build surface of 30,000 m2, 50% of which being parking spaces, supporting areas; the main aisle exceeds 3,000 square meters and apart from the exhibition space for 111 vehicles, it includes an auditorium with modern showroom at the foyer, a special designed room for education program for children in road safety and for young people in racing driving and memorabilia store.
 Please note, that 72 exhibits of wheels are located all over the spiral ramp, from the ground floor to the fourth floor, showing thus the motor history, accessible without even paying for ticket.

 As regards my personal occupation, which takes at least 80 hours a week, I had to solve a complex equation, trying to minimize all non-productive activities so as to fit into 24 hours my job as well as the consuming preoccupation with the preparation of the Museum.
 At this point, I must admit that I truly appreciate my wife, Joanna as well as my children for their tolerance for the little time devoted to them all those years.
 Without the support of Joanna, who passed away so early just three months after the opening of the Museum and who did not claim anything from the time, the space and the investment for the collection, the vision of the Museum, would not have come to life.